Aiden25451/finbud-api/Readme.md

 POST /api/UserHistory/ --> 201 CREATED, 400 BAD REQUEST
 PUT /api/UserHistory/ --> 200 OK, 400 BAD REQUEST
 DELETE /api/UserHistory/ --> 204 NO CONTENT

+UserAcheivement Controller:
+GET /api/UserAchievement --> return list of all achievements by user id -> 200 OK, 404 NOT FOUND GET /api/UserAchievement/AchievementId --> return user achievement of specified achievement id for given user -> 201 CREATED, 404 NOT FOUND

+POST /api/UserAchievement --> enter new user acheivement in data table for this user only -> 200 OK, 400 BAD REQUEST

+PUT /api/UserAchievement/ --> update the status and or value, verify that the user can update it -> 200 OK, 404 NOT FOUND

+Achievement Controller:
+GET /api/Achievement/AID --> entry from table